Sports Premium Funding

 - Early Years Class is included in the PE delivery by Luton Town Community Trust

 - All the children were engaged in the four minute run which starts our PE lessons.
 They can now all run without stopping.

 - They all enjoy having the opportunity to take part in the sporting events, even though we don’t win!
 We have been quite successful in the Tag Rugby tournaments over the past two years.
 The children have benefited from working with a local rugby coach and the children have demonstrated their understanding of the game at the tournament.

-We will continue to use the Luton Town Community Trust for our PE provision.
+Next year we will use Creative Sport Coaching for our PE provision.
 Staff continue these skills in the second lesson of the week thus maintaining their teaching skills.